Skip to Main Content

 How film fixers help international productions navigate Saudi Arabia's fast-evolving film landscape, secure permits through the Saudi Film Commission, access Vision 2030 cash rebates, and shoot across locations from the sandstone canyons of AlUla to the Red Sea coast

+Here is how this works in practice.
 So what is a fixer, exactly?
-In the film industry, a fixer is a local production professional who makes international filming possible.
-In Saudi Arabia — where cinemas only reopened in 2018 and which now offers up to 40 percent cash rebates under Vision 2030 — a fixer is the person who translates that extraordinary potential into a shoot that actually works.
-A film fixer here handles permits through the Saudi Film Commission, crew sourcing, location logistics across desert and coastal terrain, cultural protocol guidance, and government liaison at every level.
-In the Kingdom, where Arabic is the working language of officialdom and where cultural and religious protocols shape every aspect of a production's presence, a fixer is not optional — they are the foundation your shoot stands on.
+In the film industry, a fixer is a local production pro who makes global filming possible.
+In Saudi Arabia — where cinemas only reopened in 2018 and which now gives up to 40 percent cash rebates under Vision 2030 — a fixer is the person who translates that extraordinary potential into a shoot that actually works.
+A film fixer here handles permits through the Saudi Film Commission, crew sourcing, location logistics across desert and coastal terrain, cultural protocol guidance, and government liaison at each level.
+In the Kingdom, where Arabic is the working language of officialdom and where cultural and religious protocols shape each aspect of a production's presence, a fixer is not optional — they are the foundation your shoot stands on.
 This guide covers what fixers do, when you need one, how they compare to other roles, what they cost, and how to choose the right partner.

 As Fixers in Saudi Arabia, we bring local expertise to international productions filming in Saudi Arabia.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.